Jadon-Jesse/exercise-1/README.md

 # Exercise 1: Submit a pull request to OpenFIGI

 ### About
-You will need to write an example that is able to make use of the OpenFigi API.
-Then, once your program is behaving as expected - take a look at the existing structure of the code in the examples repository, clean up your code where necessary, and add submit a pull request with your example program to the openfigi-examples repository...
+You will need to write an example that is able to make use of the OpenFIGI (/v3/mapping) API.
+Then, once your program is behaving as expected - take a look at the existing structure of the code in the [OpenFIGI API Examples repository](https://github.com/OpenFIGI/api-examples), clean up your code where necessary, and add submit a pull request with your example program to the [OpenFIGI-API-examples] (https://github.com/OpenFIGI/api-examples) repository

 ### Pre-requisites
+* Sign up for a [free OpenFIGI developer account](https://www.openfigi.com/user/signup)
-* Get familiar with the openFIGI API
+* Get familiar with the [OpenFIGI API](https://www.openfigi.com/api)

 ### Instructions
 1. Clone the openFIGI examples API repository
 2. Write an example in a language that hasnt been implimented yet
-3. Submit pull request
+3. Submit pull request to https://github.com/OpenFIGI/api-examples

 ### Example inputs